grammyjs/website/site/docs/plugins/menu.md

 ```

 The fingerprint string will be added to the above list of things that impact the hash generation.
-That way, you can make sure that outdated menus are always detected.
+This way, you can be sure that outdated menus are always detected.

 ## How Does It Work

 The menu plugin works completely without storing any data.
 This is important for large bots with millions of users.
-Saving the states of all menus would consume too much memory.
+Saving the state of all menus would consume too much memory.

 When you create your menu objects and link them together via `register` calls, no menus are actually built.
 Instead, the menu plugin will remember how to assemble new menus based on your operations.
-Whenever a menus is sent, it will replay these operation to render your menu.
+Whenever a menu is sent, it will replay these operations to render your menu.
-This includes layouting all dynamic ranges and generating all dynamic labels.
+This includes laying out all dynamic ranges and generating all dynamic labels.
 Once the menu is sent, the rendered button array will be forgotten again.

-When a user presses a button of the menu, we need to find the handler that was added to that button at the time the menu was rendered.
+When a user presses a menu's button, we need to find the handler that was added to that button at the time the menu was rendered.
 Hence, we simply render the old menu again.
 However, this time, we don't actually need the full layout—all we need is the overall structure, and that one specific button.
 Consequently, the menu plugin will perform a shallow rendering in order to be more efficient.